drfoxvet/drfoxvet-net/site/content/post/qualities-and-virtues-wolves-and-humans-share.md

 •	They care for their injured, providing food, and find the lost.
-•	They are loyal and they morn.
+•	They are loyal, care for pack elders too infirm to hunt, and they morn those who die.

 •	They sing in chorus, harmonizing, and play together.